mesosphere/dcos-docs-site/pages/docs/1.10/administering-clusters/component-management/index.md

 ---
+layout: layout.pug
-post_title: Component Management
+title: Component Management
-menu_order: 5.5
+menuWeight: 5.5
 ---

 The component management API controls installation and management of DC/OS component services.
 It is used by the DC/OS installer during install, upgrade, and uninstall.
 It is not designed for interaction by DC/OS users.